-1 2 Pro pose of this document 3 e advisory opinions provided 3.1 Conversion of a company masterclass training into a pre-conference workshop4 3.2 Sponsorship of an HCP to an international trade show4 3.3 Business Class flights for HCP with medical condition5 3.4 Co-pay for HCP Business Class flights5 3.5 Participation in HCP arranged golf day6 3.6 Support of virtual training event7 3.7 Taking an HCP/HCPs out for a meal8 3.8 Donations toward a hospital awards evening9 3.9 Charitable donation towards patient gowns10 3.10 Donations to and participation in a charity providing after hour surgeries 3.11 End-user competition prize value12 3.12 Demo, sample, evaluation and/or loan classification13 3.13 Branded scrubs in a clinical environment14 3.14 Paying for HCP endorsements14 3.15 Catering for "Tearoom" events15 3.16 Travel provision for business workshop16 3.17 Sponsorship of a HCP fellowship17 3.18 Donation of medtech to a patient who cannot afford it18 3.19 Hire of a hospital venue 3.20 Skills development at congress19 3.21 Donation of a television 3.22 Placement of a medical device in exchange for product scripts22 3.23 Catering request for a journal club meeting 3.24 Overnight stay at a BnB as a competition prize25 3.25 International event merit review26 3.26 Exception request - HCP medical condition
+Purpose o Purpose of this document3 Process for obtaining opinions/guidance and interpretations of the Medical Technology Code of Ethical Marketing and Business Practice 3 Code advisory opinions provided pre-20244 1.1 Conversion of a company masterclass training into a pre-conference workshop 4 1.2 Sponsorship of an HCP to an international trade show 1.3 Business Class flights for HCP with medical condition 5 1.4 Co-pay for HCP Business Class flights 5 1.5 Participation in HCP arranged golf day 6 1.6 Support of virtual training event 7 1.7 Taking an HCP/HCPs out for a meal 8 1.8 Donations toward a hospital awards evening 9 1.9 Charitable donation towards patient gowns .10 1.10 Donations to and participation in a charity providing after hour surgeries .11 1.11 End-user competition prize value .12 1.12 Demo, sample, evaluation and/or loan classification .13 1.13 Branded scrubs in a clinical environment 1.14 Paying for HCP endorsements .14 1.15 Catering for "Tearoom" events .15 1.16 Travel provision for business workshop .16 1.17 Sponsorship of HCP fellowship .17 1.18 Donation of medtech to a patient who cannot afford it .17 1.19 Hire of a hospital venue .18 1.20 Skills development at congress .19 1.21 Donation of a television .20 1.22 Placement of a medical device in exchange for product scripts .22 1.23 Catering request for a journal club meeting .24 1.24 Overnight stay at a BnB as a competition prize .25 1.25 International event merit review .26 Code advisory opinions provided in 20242 1.26 Flight exception request - HCP medical condition 1.27 Sun City as an event venue 1.28 Providing consumables free of charge for a pilot project .31 1.29 Port Elizabeth Boardwalk as an event venue .34 1.30 Golf tournament as a charitable fundraiser .36 1.31 Sponsorship for nurses training .37 1.32 Handing out product samples at a conference .38 1.33 Donations of discontinued products 1.34.
+Support of educational activity where the location and program are questionable .43 1.35.
+Sponsorship of a workshop at a luxury hotel .44 1.36.
+Exception request to host an event at a wine estate 1.37.
+Luxury five-star hotel as an event venue .47 1.38.
+Service satisfaction survey competition .49 Code adv Code advisory opinions provided in 202551 1.39.
+Gqeberha Boardwalk as an event venue 1.40.
+Emperors Palace Convention Centre as an event venue .53

-1 Purpose of this document
+Purpose of this document